ELIXIREstonia/2025-01-29-EDA/docs/chapters/02_EDA_process.md

 3. What are some common techniques for handling missing values in a dataset?
 <details>
 <summary>Answer</summary>
-Common techniques include removing rows with missing values, imputing missing values with the mean, median, or mode, and using more advanced imputation methods like k-nearest neighbors or regression imputation.
+Common techniques include removing rows with missing values, imputing missing values with the mean, median, or mode, and using more advanced imputation methods like k-nearest neighbors or regression imputation are possible, but I would avoid them if sample size allows for removal.
 </details>

 4. When should you consider normalizing your data, and what are common methods for normalization in R?